TheModdedChicken/ManiaKV/README.md

 - Transparency shows up as black in recording software:
 As far as I know this is a limitation of your recording software or OS so I can't do much about it.

+- 6 Key gameplay doesn't work:
+This is due to a hacky system for assigning textures to key bindings, however, reworking the system has proven to be too big brain of a task for me to handle.
+With this being the case, don't expect this to be fixed for awhile.

 ## Wiki
 Go [here](https://github.com/TheModdedChicken/ManiaKV/wiki) to figure out how this works.